STUDENT SUCCESS STATEMENT

 Tip 5.
 Review your notes every day.

-Reviewing helps you reinforce what you’ve learned, so you need less time to study before a test.
-You’ll also be ready if you get called on in class or have to take a pop quiz.
+need less time to study before a test.
+You’ll also be ready if you get called

 Tip 6.
 Get a good night’s sleep.

 Your brain needs to perform at its peak.
-Lack of sleep makes the day seem longer and your tasks seem more difficult.
+Lack of sleep makes

 Tip 7.
 Communicate your schedule to others.

-If phone calls or text messages are proving to be a distraction, tell your friends that you are only available at certain times of day and not to expect a response at other times.
+distraction, tell your friends that you are only available at certain times of

 Tip 8.
 Become a taskmaster.

-Give yourself a time budget and plan your activities accordingly.
-Figure out how much free time you have each week before you add any commitments.
+accordingly.
+Figure out how much free time you have each week before you add

 Tip 9.
 Don’t Waste Time Agonizing.

-Instead of agonizing and procrastinating, just do it.
-Wasting an entire evening worrying about something that you’re supposed to be doing is not productive, and can increase your stress.
+an entire evening worrying about something that you’re supposed to be doing is

 Tip 10.
 Determine your priorities.

 You can’t do everything at once.
-Establish the importance of each item.
-Then set realistic goals that are attainable.
+Establish the importance of

 Choose the right.